acryptos/docs.acryptos.com/faq.md

 ### 1. Are the contracts behind a timelock?

-* Yes, the contracts are behind a 6 hours timelock.
+* Most of the contracts are behind a 6 hours timelock.
+For details, please refer to https://docs.acryptos.com/security-and-risks page.

 ### 2. Are the contracts verified?